chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 ## DNSChaos

-### While trying to run DNSChaos in OpenShift, the problems regarding authorization blocked the process
+### While trying to run DNSChaos in OpenShift, authorization problems blocked the process

 If the error message is similar to the following: